About ETHPAR

 MEV skims value created by dApps and causes customers to lose trust.
 Technical solutions exist, but there is little desire to implement them.

 Ethereum staking return is so low as to be unattractive without MEV-boost.
-MEV results in centralized blockbuilding.
+MEV results in centralized block building.

 Multiple block proposers on Ethpar limit most MEV.
-Contract specific validators can enforce their own
+Contract specific validators can enforce their own sequencing rules.

 Join the Network